 Parents: Help your daughter set a specific, measurable goal for her time at camp.
-In your letters and phone call with your daughter, ask her about her progress on this goal.
+In your letters, ask her about her progress on this goal.

 Campers: What do you want to get out of going away to soccer camp?
 Do you want to improve your soccer skills?
 Do you want to meet new friends?
 Do you want to catch a fish?
-Make a goal that is specific to you before camp even starts.
+Before camp starts make a goal that is specific to you.
 Write your goal down, and share it with your family and/or friends before heading to camp.